TIMESAT/TIMESAT_CLI/readme.md

 - **Commercial License**
   If you cannot comply with the terms of the GPLv3 (for example, if you want to integrate this code into closed-source or commercial software),
-  you must obtain a separate commercial license from [Your Name / Organization].
+  you must obtain a separate commercial license from [Zhanzhang Cai / Lund University].
   See [COMMERCIAL-LICENSE.txt](./COMMERCIAL-LICENSE.txt) for details, or contact us at:
   **[zhanzhang.cai@nateko.lu.se]**